bible-technology/scripture-burrito/docs/avocado/blue/concepts.rst

 Concepts
 ########

-A **Burrito** is a collection of content plus metadata.
+A **burrito** is a collection of content plus metadata.
 That collection may be made available in various formats, such as a zip file, an Amazon S3 bucket or a series of API calls.
 The term "burrito" describes the content, not the distribution mechanism.

 Burritos contain **ingredients**.
 An ingredient is a file-like resource with a mimetype and, optionally, a canonical scope.
 Burritos typically contain several